 The Eucharist is the source and summit of our faith.
 Those who are involved in liturgical roles at the Holy Sacrifice of the Mass help their fellow parishioners to encounter Christ, truly made present.

 Altar servers assist the priest during the Holy Sacrifice of the Mass.
-This ministry is open to responsible, well-behaved children of elementary school age through high school who have received their First Holy Communion.
+This ministry is open to responsible, well-behaved boys beginning in the fourth grade through high school.
+An emphasis on openness to the vocation of Holy Orders is a part of the altar server program.
 Training is offered regularly.
-Servers are assigned various roles (Thurifer, cross bearer, candle bearer, book bearer) based on age and experience.
+Servers are assigned various roles (Thurifer, cross bearer, candle bearer, missal bearer) based on age and experience.
 Servers should expect to serve about once every 3-4 weeks.
-Our altar server coordinator is Erin Roe. ()

 Art & Environment Ministry

 The art & environment ministry enhances our liturgies by making our worship space look beautiful throughout the liturgical year.
 This ministry plays a significant role in preparing for our Christmas and Easter celebrations.
 The coordinator of the art and environment ministry is Maureen Foust. (email@example.com)